Skip to main content

 4. Reducing costs and time: Mediation and negotiation are generally faster and less expensive compared to litigation.
 Parties can save time and costs associated with court proceedings, legal representation, and enforcement actions.

-Utilizing Technology for Efficient Debt Recovery
+Utilising Technology for Efficient Debt Recovery

-Another technology that has proven to be useful is automated dialing systems.
+Another technology that has proven to be useful is automated dialling systems.
 These systems can handle a large volume of calls to debtors, freeing up valuable time for debt collectors to focus on more complex cases.
 Additionally, automated systems can send out email reminders and SMS notifications, providing debtors with convenient and timely reminders of their outstanding debts.

-Furthermore, digital payment platforms have emerged as an effective tool for debt recovery.
+Additionally, digital payment platforms have emerged as an effective tool for debt recovery.
 These platforms allow debtors to make payments electronically, providing a convenient and secure method for settling debts.
-By offering multiple payment options, such as credit card, bank transfer, or online payment platforms, debt collectors can accommodate debtors' preferences and increase the chances of successful debt recovery.
+By offering multiple payment options, such as credit card, bank transfer, or online payment platforms, debt collectors can accommodate debtors’ preferences and increase the chances of successful debt recovery.

-author: Remko Roosjen - litigation lawyer in the Netherlands
+author: Jan Willem de Groot - lawyer in the Netherlands

 Contact Remko